-The CSU module doesn't have any jumpers or switches.
+The CSU module does not have any jumpers or switches.

-7.3.3 Adtran E1/HDSL Module Description (820)
+7.3.3 Adtran E1/HDSL Module Description (82030)

 The Adtran E1/HDSL (High-bit-rate Digital Subscriber Line) provides transport for E1 rate (2.048 Mbps) or SDH rate (2.304 Mbps) data over copper exchange cable without circuit conditioning or mid-span repeaters.
-The Adtran E1/HDSL module can be used in integrated access systems to allow transport of E1 based services such as point-to-point leased lines and ISDN Primary Rate Access.
-This module can only be used on the WAN-U card (8011).
+The Adtran E1/HDSL module can be used in Integrated Access Systems to allow transport of E1 based services such as point-to-point leased lines and ISDN Primary Rate Access.
+This module can only be used on the WAN-U card (801160).